datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 *** =instructions1

 You are in the `dental` repository.
-Use one Git command to find the files that aren't yet being tracked.
+Use `git status` to find the files that aren't yet being tracked.

 *** =hint1